xuanronaldo/positionbt/README_EN.md

 **Parameters:**
 - `close_df`: Polars DataFrame containing `time` and `close` columns
-- `commission`: Trading commission rate, default 0.1%
+- `commission_rate`: Trading commission rate, default 0.0%
 - `annual_trading_days`: Annual days, default 252
 - `indicators`: Indicators to calculate, can be "all" or list of indicator names